top of page

 Hypotheses

-Based on this initial research, we recorded the hypotheses we wanted to validate.
-Here are our top three:
+Based on this initial research, I recorded the hypotheses I wanted to validate.
+Here are the top three:

-To test our hypotheses, we conducted 20 in-depth Voice of Customer interviews with homeowners and renters who encounter minor home issues and DIY projects.
-Our goal was to deeply understand their pain points, motivations and what an ideal solution would look like to them.
+To test my hypotheses, I conducted > 20 in-depth Voice of Customer interviews with homeowners and renters who encounter minor home issues and DIY projects.
+My goal was to deeply understand their pain points, motivations and what an ideal solution would look like to them.

 Voice of the Customer approach

-To deeply understand user pain points and build a solution people truly need, we conducted 20 open-ended, qualitative interviews with homeowners, renters, and tradespeople.
-Our goal was not to test features.
-We deliberately avoided presenting our ideas or prematurely narrowing the scope.
-Instead, we prioritised listening, allowing participants to guide the conversation based on their lived experience.
+To deeply understand user pain points and build a solution people truly need, I conducted 20 open-ended, qualitative interviews with homeowners, renters, and tradespeople.
+My goal was not to test features.
+I deliberately avoided presenting our ideas or prematurely narrowing the scope.
+Instead, I prioritised listening, allowing participants to guide the conversation based on their lived experience.

-We structured the interviews using open-ended prompts designed to uncover the user's natural behaviour, emotional drivers, and unmet needs before, during, and after a repair task.
+I structured the interviews using open-ended prompts designed to uncover the user's natural behaviour, emotional drivers and unmet needs before, during, and after a repair task.
 This included exploring:

 • What people actually do when something breaks or needs fixing